-- 16.2.1 Claims for expenses incurred by staff and governors of the College in carrying out official duties, shall be paid at rates authorised by the Principal and submitted using official College systems and forms as outlined in the Travel Expenses and Subsistence Policy. - 16.2.2 The annual cost of travel and subsistence expenses incurred by the Principal, other Senior Post holders and Governors shall be reported in the College's annual financial statements. - 16.2.3 Expense claims shall be authorised as follows:
+- 16.2.1 Claims for expenses incurred by staff and governors of the College in carrying out official duties, shall be paid at rates authorised by the Principal and submitted using official College systems and forms as outlined in the Travel Expenses and Subsistence Policy which can be found on the staff intranet. - 16.2.2 The annual cost of travel and subsistence expenses incurred by the Principal, other Senior Post holders and Governors shall be reported in the College's annual financial statements. - 16.2.3 Expense claims shall be authorised as follows:

 Claimant Authorised By: Governors (excl.
-Principal) Principal or Other Senior Post Holder Principal Chair or Vice-Chair of Governors Other Senior Post Holders Principal or other Senior Post Holder Other Staff Budget Holder or a senior manager

-- 16.2.5 The prior approval of the Governing Body shall be required for any proposed foreign travel on behalf of the College by Senior Post holders and the Governing Body.
+Principal) Principal or Other Senior Post Holder Principal Chair or Vice-Chair of Governors Other Senior Post Holders Principal or other Senior Post Holder Other Staff Budget Holder or a senior manager the College by Senior Post holders and the Governing Body.
 The FRI Committee will receive an annual report of the costs of all overseas trips.
 The FRI Committee may determine to receive more regular or detailed reports depending on the amounts involved.
+The Chair will approve in advance all overseas Travel by the Principal.

+16.2.4 Prior approval of the Governing Body shall be required for any proposed foreign travel on behalf of

-The Chair will approve in advance all overseas Travel by the Principal. - 16.2.6 Cash advances to staff for expenses shall be permitted provided they are authorised as per paragraph 16.2.3 and the expenditure accounted for at the earliest opportunity. - 16.2.7 The Vice Principal Finance and Resources shall ensure that all statutory returns and payments are made on time and are complete and accurate.
+- 16.2.5 Cash advances to staff for expenses shall be permitted provided they are authorised as per paragraph 16.2.3 and the expenditure accounted for at the earliest opportunity.
+Under no circumstances will a second advance be approved when the final accounting for an earlier advance to an individual is still outstanding. - 16.2.6 The Deputy Principal shall ensure that all statutory returns and payments are made on time and are complete and accurate.